mattrighetti/envelope/README.md

 Usage: envelope [COMMAND]

 Commands:
-  init       Initialize envelope
-  check      Check which environment is currently active add        Add environment variables to a specific environment list       List saved environments and/or their variables import     Import environment variables delete     Delete environment variables export     Export environment variables duplicate  Create a copy of another environment drop       Drop environment sync       Sync environment with another environment help       Print this message or the help of the given subcommand(s)
+  add        Add environment variables to a specific environment check      Check which environment is currently exported delete     Delete environment variables drop       Drop environment duplicate  Create a copy of another environment export     Export environment variables edit init       Initialize envelope import     Import environment variables list       List saved environments and/or their variables sync       Sync environment with another environment help       Print this message or the help of the given subcommand(s)